Data fetching

 📘

-• the data fetching will be incremental and optimized.
+• Data fetching becomes incremental and optimized.

 ❗️

--H 'Authorization: Bearer TOP_SECRET_ACCESS_TOKEN'
+--header 'Authorization: Bearer TOP_SECRET_ACCESS_TOKEN'

 {